UrbanAnalyst/gtfsrouter/README.md

 | S5    | S+U Friedrichstr.
 Bhf (Berlin)  | 12:22:12        | 12:21:24      |
 | S5    | S+U Berlin Hauptbahnhof         | 12:24:42        | 12:24:06      |

-And a routing query on a very large network (the GTFS data are MB) takes only 0.05 seconds.
+A routing query on a very large network (the GTFS data are MB) takes only around 0.05 seconds.

 ### gtfs\_isochrone

-Isochrones from a nominated station can be extracted with the `gtfs_isochrone()` function.
+Isochrones from a nominated station can be extracted with the `gtfs_isochrone()` function, returning a list of all stations reachable within a specified time period from that station.

 ``` r
 gtfs <- extract_gtfs (filename)